MINBAL/minbal/README.md

           go to http://localhost:4567 to see your site.
 It should automatically refresh after any changes habe been made and saved in the text editor of your choice.

+  3. Press `ctrl + c` to close/end your local server.

 ### Commiting your changes

   1. Run `git add .` to stage any new files that have been created